-- [20] Effective as of May 1, 2024, to receive an Exceptional Plan Benefit Discount on your safe deposit box you must meet all of the following criteria: - An Exceptional Checking or an Exceptional Choice Checking account must be linked for automatic payment of the safe deposit box annual fee; - An owner of the mentioned linked account for automatic payment must be designated as the PRIMARY owner of the safe deposit box receiving the discount; and - One safe deposit discount per Exceptional Checking or Exceptional Choice Checking account. - [21] Wire transfer services require a CPB checking or savings account.
-For business accounts on account analysis, refer to the Business Account Analysis Fee Schedule. - [22] Fee waived for Exceptional Checking, Exceptional Choice Checking, Business Exceptional Checking and Totally Free Business Checking accounts. - [23] Correspondent, paying and/or intermediary banks may assess additional charges.
+- [20] To receive an Exceptional Plan Benefit Discount on your safe deposit box you must meet all of the following criteria: - An Exceptional Checking or an Exceptional Choice Checking account must be linked for automatic payment of the safe deposit box annual fee; - An owner of the mentioned linked account for automatic payment must be designated as the PRIMARY owner of the safe deposit box receiving the discount; and - One safe deposit discount per Exceptional Checking or Exceptional Choice Checking account. - [21] Wire transfer services require a CPB checking or savings account.
+For business accounts on account analysis, refer to the Business Account Analysis Fee Schedule. - [22] Fee waived for Exceptional Checking, Exceptional Choice Checking, Business Value Checking and Business Exceptional Checking accounts. - [23] Correspondent, paying and/or intermediary banks may assess additional charges.